thestennettreport/TheStennettReport.github.io/index.md

 ---
 layout: page
-title: Project 2025 - A Blueprint for Disaster
+title: A Warning for America - Project 2025 & Agenda 47 Threaten Our Democracy
 ---

-## A Warning for America: Project 2025 and Agenda 47 Threaten Our Democracy

 This website is your essential guide to understanding and resisting the most dangerous threat to American democracy: [Project 2025](https://www.project2025.org/) and [Agenda 47](https://www.donaldjtrump.com/agenda47).
 These radical conservative agendas, meticulously crafted by Trump loyalists and fueled by dark money, aim to dismantle the government, erode our rights, and reshape America in their image.